lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 presiding in Sunday quorum meetings.
 The bishops from both wards attend combined ward youth council meetings.
 After implementing the plan, leaders continue to meet regularly to coordinate their efforts.

+29.2.9

+### Easter and Christmas

+On Easter Sunday, sacrament meeting is the only meeting held.
+The same is true when Christmas Day falls on a Sunday.
+When Christmas falls on another day of the week, sacrament meeting is the only meeting held on a Sunday near Christmas—usually the Sunday before—as determined by the stake presidency.

+In some areas, a major non-Christian holiday is culturally significant.
+When such a holiday falls on a Sunday, the Area Presidency may authorize bishops to hold sacrament meeting only on that day.

+Stake presidencies may consult with bishops to determine whether to adjust start times for sacrament meetings on these Sundays.

 29.3